zix99/rare/README.md

  * File glob expansions (eg `/var/log/**` or `/var/log/*/*.log`)
  * Optional gzip decompression (with `-z`)
  * Following `-f` or re-open following `-F` (use `--poll` to poll)
+ * Ignoring lines that match an expression
+ * Aggregating and realtime summary (Don't have to wait for all data to be scanned)
+ * Multi-threaded reading, parsing, and aggregation
+ * Color-coded outputs (optionally)
+ * Pipes (stdin for reading, stdout will disable color)

+# Docs

+All documentation may be found here, in the [docs/](docs/) folder, and by running `rare docs` (embedded docs/ folder)

 # Example